klouderone/kiwi-split/README.md

 The Kiwi 36 split is the perfect split keyboard for absolute beginners, giving the freedom to use **3 kinds of switches**, while also being packed full of features such as **USB-C interconnect** and **battery support**!
 The Kiwi 36 is easy to build, having the option to use mostly through-hole components, and bigger pads for surface mount components.

-There is a wide range of support for different accessories, including 3D printable Covers for Trackpads, Nice!Views, and OLEDs!

-The Kiwi is a minimalist board, aimed to be as compact as possible, yet very easy to build, with the ability to use either leaded diodes or surface mount diodes.
-It is inteneded to be used with home row-mods.

-This board was inspired by the [Fifi by Ray Chengy](https://github.com/raychengy/fifi_split_keeb).

-Please make sure to read everything before building or using.

-## Images

 ## Features
 - Fully supported **Wired and Wireless** configurations
 - **USB-C** interconnect for wired builds